vyos/vyos-documentation/docs/configuration/interfaces/tunnel.rst

 Generic Routing Encapsulation (GRE)
 -----------------------------------

-A GRE tunnel operates at layer 3 of the OSI model and is repsented by IP protocol 47.The main benefit of a GRE tunnel is that you are able to carry multiple protocols inside the same tunnel.
+A GRE tunnel operates at layer 3 of the OSI model and is represented by IP protocol 47.
+The main benefit of a GRE tunnel is that you are able to carry multiple protocols inside the same tunnel.
 GRE also supports multicast traffic and supports routing protocols that leverage multicast to form neighbor adjacencies.